MotorolaMobilityLLC/external-clang/docs/Modules.rst

   To actually see any benefits from modules, one first has to introduce module maps for the underlying C standard library and the libraries and headers on which it depends.
 The section `Modularizing a Platform`_ describes the steps one must take to write these module maps.

 One can use module maps without modules to check the integrity of the use of header files.
-To do this, use the ``-fmodule-maps`` option instead of the ``-fmodules`` option.
+To do this, use the ``-fimplicit-module-maps`` option instead of the ``-fmodules`` option, or use ``-fmodule-map-file=`` option to explicitly specify the module map files to load.

 Compilation model
 -----------------